mpcarl-ibm/crs-docs/_api/tools.md

 dateAdded: August 18th, 2016
 ---

-> IBM COS Standard Cross Region is currently in beta, and only available to registered users.
-Please contact [IBM sales](mailto:insidesales@cleversafe.com?subject=Beta Request) to enroll.
+> IBM COS Standard Cross Region is currently in open trial.
+Please visit [IBM Cloud](https://www.softlayer.com/Store/orderService/objectStorage) to participate.

 Most tools that use the S3 API to interact with object storage are compatible with IBM COS, although some configuration is necessary to connect to the correct endpoint.